 Assisted Outpatient Treatment (AOT) Referral Form Available

-Drug Medi-Cal Organized Delivery System (DMC-ODS) Implementation Plan, (August 8, 2017) - El Dorado County Health and Human Services Agency, Behavioral Health Division
+Drug Medi-Cal Organized Delivery System (DMC-ODS) Implementation Plan - El Dorado County Health and Human Services Agency, Behavioral Health Division

 Mental Health First Aid Training - To find info click here